bacpack-system/bacpack-system.github.io/docs/example_usage.md

 Each Package is built inside a Docker container specified by Dockerfile.
 All used Dockerfiles are defined in a `docker` directory.

-In a `package`/`app` directory, the Package/App definition files - Configs are present.
-Each Package can have more variations, that is why there is a concept of Package group in a structure.
-The `package_group_name` is the actual name of a Package and in this directory there can be more variations of this Package.
-For example, one of the variation can be building with Release or Debug build types.
+In the `package`/`app` directory, the Package/App definition files - Configs are present.
+Each Package can have multiple variations, which is why there is a concept of Package group in the structure.
+The `package_group_name` is the actual name of a Package and this directory contains the variations of this Package.
+For example, one variation can be building with Release or Debug build types.

 ### Config structure